Access Money Habitudes Online:

 Community financial education classes using Money Habitudes cards

 This is a common example of how community organizations use Money Habitudes cards in their financial education classes.
-Although we often hear about such financial education classes, in many cases, they are never posted online and we’re not aware of them.
+Although we often hear about such financial education classes, many times, they are never posted online, and we’re not aware of them.
 There’s probably someone running a financial capability class every day somewhere using Money Habitudes.
 The local news listing for this recent event in Maine is as follows:

 Improve Your Relationship with Money